Principal Investigator: Jason P. Mihalik, PhD, CAT(C), ATC

 Aims: To study the effectiveness of hyperbaric oxygen (HBO2) therapy on reducing recovery time in young athletes suffering from sport-related concussion.

-Study Design: A prospective double blind randomized clinical trial.
+Study Design: A prospective triple blind randomized clinical trial.

-Main Outcome Measures: Computerized neurocognitive testing, mental status examination, balance performance, graded sympton checklist, and the number of days from injury until the physician permits the student-athlete to return to exertional participation.
+Main Outcome Measures: Computerized neurocognitive testing, mental status examination, balance performance, graded symptom checklist, and the number of days from injury until the physician permit ted the student-athlete to return to exertional participation.

 Significance: Young athletes are at particular risk for catastrophic secondary injuries related to sport-related concussion.
 Internationally accepted consensus statements suggest clinicians should rest their athletes until they fully recover.
 Unfortunately, these guidelines provide little to no active treatment options beyond their highly supported passive approaches to patient care.
 When patients begin experiencing persistent symptoms, clinicians are at an impasse for how to manage these cases.
-Our study hypothesizes that an active treatment intervention in the acute phase of injury recovery will result in fewer athletes requiring more than 10 days to recover and, thus, reduce the number of athletes that are likely to complain of persistent post-concussion symptoms.
-The study is the first double blind randomized clinical treatment intervention for concussion in this young and at-risk population.
+Our study hypothesized that an active treatment intervention in the acute phase of injury recovery would result in fewer athletes requiring more than 10 days to recover and, thus, reduce the number of athletes that were likely to complain of persistent post-concussion symptoms.
+The study was the first triple blind randomized clinical treatment intervention for concussion in this young and at-risk population.